isabella232/bas-style-kit/README.md

 * Install Terraform and Git using their respective installers

-[2] Contact the [BAS Web & Applications Team](mailto:webapps@bas.ac.uk) if you don't yet have access.

-## Deployment
+## Continuous Deployment

 The BAS GitLab instance is used for
 [Continuous Deployment](https://gitlab.data.bas.ac.uk/web-apps/bsk/bas-style-kit/pipelines) using settings defined in `.gitlab-ci.yml`.

-Deployments are currently triggered manually, but are automated once started.
+Deployment tasks can be triggered manually for any tagged commits to:

-After deployment, the contents of the `dist` directory will be available through:
+* deploy the contents of `/dist` to the [BAS CDN](https://gitlab.data.bas.ac.uk/WSF/bas-cdn)

-* the development instance of the BAS CDN for commits to the *master* branch
+* deploy a Zip archive of `/dist` to the [BAS Packages Service](https://gitlab.data.bas.ac.uk/WSF/bas-packages)
-* the production instance of the BAS CDN for tagged commits

 **Note:** Due to caching, deployed changes may not appear for up to 1 hour.

 ## Issue tracking

-This project uses issue tracking, see the [issue tracker](https://trello.com/b/0Mhzizpk/bas-style-kit) for more information.
+This project uses a public [issue tracker](https://trello.com/b/0Mhzizpk/bas-style-kit).

-**Note:** Write access to this issue tracker is restricted.
-Contact the project maintainer to request access.

 ## Branching model

 There is only one long-term branch in this repository, *master*, which represents a working, stable, version of the project, but is not necessarily the released version.

-All changes are made in other branches and merged into the Master branch when ready.
+All changes are made in feature branches, merged into the Master branch when ready.
 Multiple branches may be active at any one time, and **MUST** therefore be rebased on *master* before they are merged.

-When required, a release is made using a release branch (see the *Release procedures* section for more information).
+As needed, releases are made using a release branch (see the *Release procedures* section for more information).
-This is also merged with *master* and tagged.
-This triggers the relevant deployment tasks to release a new version.
+This is then merged with *master* and tagged, allowing *Continuous Deployment* tasks to be ran.

 ## GitHub mirror